FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/README.md

 [Create your free Azure account today](https://azure.microsoft.com/en-us/free/)

 ### Visual Studio
 To use the demo code, you will require to install the latest Visual studio.
-Minimum version is Visual Studio 2015 with the update 3.
-[You can download a free trial of Visual Studio](https://www.visualstudio.com/downloads/)
+The minimum version require to use the demo code is Visual Studio 2015 with the update 3.
+[You can download a free trial of Visual Studio here](https://www.visualstudio.com/downloads/)

 ### Azure SDK
 Make sure you have installed the latest Azure SDK.